 - The board will evaluate the investigation report and take disciplinary action if it decides to do so.
 You do have the right to speak on your behalf during the board’s meeting, but are not required to do so.

 - If you are formally disciplined, you will have options to appeal the board’s decision.
 Administrative appeal processes exist to allow licensees to protest actions they believe are excessive or otherwise unfair.
 An experienced lawyer can determine your appeal options based on the specific action taken by the board.

 For Health Care License Protection In Scottsdale, Contact Our Firm Now

-Our experienced administrative law attorneys are ready to begin preparing a thorough defense to help you confront the investigation process.
+Our experienced Scottsdale employment law attorneys are ready to begin preparing a thorough defense to help you confront the investigation process.
 For a case evaluation, send an email or call our main offices in Scottsdale at 480-442-3410.